ardeora/solid-toast/README.md

 ```

 #### Creating Toasts
-There are several ways of generating toasts
+There are several options for creating toasts

 ##### Blank
 ```js